REANNZ/tuakiri-doc-test/test.md

 <details>
 <summary>Click here to expand</summary>

+# Details

-This is full of details.
+* This is full of details.
+* Lots of them

 ```
 And some code